ponylang/rfcs/text/0000-sort-by.md

 # Motivation

-The generic parameter of sort requires the implementation of the A interface，`SortBy` allows any type.
-If the existing type does not implement `Comparable` interface will be helpless. `SortBy` solves this problem by injecting a lambda.
+The generic parameter of sort requires the implementation of the `Comparable` interface， if the existing type does not implement `Comparable` interface will be helpless. `SortBy` allows any type, it solves this problem by injecting a lambda.

 # Detailed design